open-policy-agent/gatekeeper/README.md

 ### matches[[kind, namespace, name, matched_resource_output]]

-When defining a deny rule, you must find Kubernetes resources that match specific criteria, such as Ingress resources in a particular namespace. `kubernetes-policy-controller` provides the matches functionality by importing `data.kubernetes.matches`.
+When defining a deny rule, you must find Kubernetes resources that match specific criteria, such as Ingress resources in a particular namespace. `gatekeeper` provides the matches functionality by importing `data.kubernetes.matches`.

 ```go
 import data.kubernetes.matches